thurgarion2/ch.epfl.javass/README.md

 # ch.epfl.javass
-Javass a fully playable jass game written in java with graphic interface and IA-player.
+Javass a fully playable jass game written in java with a graphic interface, IA-player and a client allowing to play with friends online.